What is an Add-Back? Understanding Adjusted EBITDA

 - What are examples of non-legitimate types of add-backs?

-- How do you support an expense being considered an add-back?
+- How can one support considering an expense as an add-back?

 - M&A Advisory Firms and Private Equity

-When selling your business, EBITDA add-backs ensure that your buyers are able to understand the true profitability of your business as accurately as possible.
-Essentially, business add-backs are expenses that the current owners paid that will disappear under the new ownership, expenses considered unusual, non-recurring, or discretionary.
+When selling your business, EBITDA add-backs help buyers understand the true profitability of your business and provide a clearer picture of the company’s earnings.
+These add-backs are expenses that the current owners paid but will no longer exist under new ownership.
+They are expenses that are considered unusual, non-recurring, or discretionary.

 Add-backs are part of your Seller’s Discretionary Earnings or SDE.
 Please read our article on what is SDE.
 The value of your business can increase if we can use your personal expenses in the addbacks and adjustments.
 The correct EBITDA adjustments with solid proof are critical to your successful exit strategy.